pokemzok/console-recruiter/app/README.md

 ```
 ## This is too easy!
 I want more challenging questions!
 That's the spirit!
 Every recruiter is moderately but sincerely clapping.
 Better clean your email box, because tonight you will get plenty of job offers!
-Go to the console-recruiter-db-version-control [README](/console-recruiter-db-version-control) page and do as it says (writing your own migration section)
+Go to the db-version-control [README](/db-version-control) page and do as it says (writing your own migration section)

 # Time for some boring technical stuff
 ## Persistence
 Application uses MongoDB.
 If you want to change some db parameter there are three places of interests.
-1. [docker-compose.yml](/console-recruiter-app/docker/docker-compose.yml) - here you can configure your mongoDb docker image.
+1. [docker-compose.yml](/app/docker/docker-compose.yml) - here you can configure your mongoDb docker image.
-2. [application.properties](/console-recruiter-app/src/main/resources/application.properties) - here you can change your mongoDb spring related properties.
+2. [application.properties](/app/src/main/resources/application.properties) - here you can change your mongoDb spring related properties.
-3. [application.properties](/console-recruiter-db-version-control/src/main/resources/application.properties) - here you can change your mongoDb migration tool related properties.
+3. [application.properties](/db-version-control/src/main/resources/application.properties) - here you can change your mongoDb migration tool related properties.

 ## Logging
 Application stores log into the logs directory.
-More information about how the logger would behave are available in [logback-spring.xml](/console-recruiter-app/src/main/resources/logback-spring.xml)
+More information about how the logger would behave are available in [logback-spring.xml](/app/src/main/resources/logback-spring.xml)

 ## Multithreading
 Recruit rating using multithreading.
 For every counting strategy there would be a new thread created during rating process.
 If you want to write your own counting strategy implement CountingPointsStrategy and than configure your new bean in the similar way as LenientCountingStrategy.

 ## MongoDb migration tool
-If you looking for an example how to manage your database changes make sure to look into the console-recruiter-db-version-control [README](/console-recruiter-db-version-control) page.
+If you looking for an example how to manage your database changes make sure to look into the db-version-control [README](/db-version-control) page.